The Neuroscience School

 Exciting college-prep environment.
 The program helps students prepare to pursue undergraduate science majors.
 Scholars finish the program excited about neuroscience, with an interest in exploring neuroscience-related academic and professional careers.

-The Neuroscience School at Georgia State University is offering two summer short course opportunities for high school students.
+The Neuroscience School at Georgia State University is offering three summer short course opportunities for high school students.
 The program seeks students who enjoy science and have particular interests in neuroscience.

 The Neuroscience Boot Camp aims to engage students in college-level introductory neuroscience topics, such as neurons and neurotransmission; brain anatomy; learning, memory, and plasticity; sensory systems; motor systems; and neurological diseases.
 The format includes lecture and discussion, hands-on bench science in core research facilities, and some homework.
 Courses will be taught by Georgia State University faculty members, post-doctoral research associates, and graduate or undergraduate student teaching assistants.
 This is a great opportunity to learn neuroscience from experts in the field and to network with like-minded peers.

-New for 2017, we offer an advanced short course on neurological disorders, which are diseases of the brain, spinal cord, and/or peripheral nerves.
+This advanced topics course examines neurological disorders, which are diseases of the brain, spinal cord, and/or peripheral nerves.
 Given that the nervous system controls other bodily organs, the effects of neurological disorders are often severe and sometimes devastating.
 We will explore mental and mood disorders (e.g. addiction, depression), movement disorders (e.g. dystonia, tremor, chorea), sensory system dysfunction (e.g. deafness, sensory processing disorder, chronic pain, phantom limb syndrome), neurodegenerative conditions (Parkinson's, Alzheimer's, Lou Gehrig's diseases), developmental disruptions (neural tube defects, microcephaly, autism spectrum disorder, fetal alcohol syndrome), and more.
 In each case, symptoms, prevalence, etiology, treatment, and research models will be introduced using text books, case studies, and research reports.
 This is a great opportunity to refine your interests in neuroscience and meet some local experts in clinical neuroscience.
 While helpful to have already taken the Neuroscience Boot Camp, it is not required.

 Note: All participants must be at least 16 years of age by the start of the courses, and can only take the courses if parents or guardians complete required permissions related to visiting research facilities.